Firebird (roller coaster): Apocalypse (2012–18)

 On August 22, 2011, Six Flags America announced on their Facebook page that they would be adding a new attraction in 2012.
 From this day, the park began to slowly remove burnt pieces from an envelope each days leading up to the official announcement on September 1, 2011.
 On September 1, 2011, Six Flags America announced that they would be adding Apocalypse in 2012.

 Iron Wolf closed on September 5, 2011, and work began on preparing it for transport to its new location.
 The new owners planned to add the roller coaster to the Skull Island section of their park, but before the relocation could take place, the Skull Mountain ride at Six Flags America had to be closed and demolished to make room for the new attraction.
 Vertical construction of Apocalypse began in February 2012.
 This continued until the end of March 2012 when the final piece of track was installed.

 The official Facebook page for Six Flags America had stated that the ride would officially open on May 25, 2012, but this was later changed to June 7, 2012.

 Firebird (2019–present)

 On August 16, 2018, the park announced on their social media platforms that Apocalypse would close on September 8, 2018.
 On August 30, 2018, instead of being demolished or relocated, it was announced that Apocalypse would be converted into a floorless coaster and renamed Firebird for the 2019 season.
 Firebird opened on May 3, 2019, to Six Flags members with a Platinum membership or higher.
 It opened to the public on May 17, 2019.

 Meanwhile, the former Apocalypse train was being donated to the National Roller Coaster Museum.

+On May 1, 2025, Six Flags announced that the Six Flags America park will close at the end of the 2025 season on November 2, 2025.
+The status on the future of the Firebird roller coaster was not given at the time of the announcement.